tai.nvim

-a minimal Neovim plugin and a CLI tool built
+a minimal Neovim plugin built to bring AI coding

 features